 How to Factory Reset the Galaxy S8

 Last but not least is a factory data reset.
 This will erase all user data, apps, messages, and content from the phone.
 So use it as a last resort.
 If you’re having any major problems, try this.

-This is a good way to start fresh after major software releases, like the upcoming Android Oreo update.
+This is a good way to start fresh after major software releases, like the new Android Oreo update.
 Users can then take advantage of SmartSwitch to automatically restore their device.
 Go to Settings > General Management > and hit Reset to get started.

 The entire process will take a few minutes, restore the original software as it was out of the box and delete everything.
 Galaxy S8 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort.

 In closing, Samsung’s slow update process may fix some issues, otherwise check back often and we’ll update this post with any problems that surface.
 Drop a comment below if you’re experiencing any other issues and we’ll do our best to help.
 We’re expecting a bug-fixing and security update sometime in March, or even a Galaxy Android 8.1 Oreo update.
 Either way, enjoy the new Galaxy Android Oreo update and check back soon for more information.